Parsifal-M/KubernetesForEveryone/README.md

 Create a deployment with 2 pods. &nbsp;

-Create a services with type NodePort and re-use your public ip adress. &nbsp;
+Create a services with type LoadBalancer &nbsp;

-Create an ingress that points to the label previous created service
+Note: Use port **8080** in your deployment and service yaml's.

 &nbsp;

 ### The End
 Well that's about it.
 Raise your hand if you have questions!